One of the most common questions I get as a personal fitness coach is about dietary macros and how many carbs people should eat to lose weight.

 Why Is Eating Fewer Carbs Important?

 Eating fewer carbs is important for weight loss because a lot of carbs are easily digested and broken down into sugar.
-That sugar then enters the bloodstream quickly and can lead to sudden blood sugar spikes [2].
+According to Harvard School of Public Health (HSPH), that sugar then enters the bloodstream quickly and can lead to sudden blood sugar spikes [1].

 What happens next is that a lot of damage is done to weight management.

-By substituting carbs with healthy fats and protein, blood sugar levels in the body remain steady, resulting in more efficient weight management.
+Replacing carbs with fats and protein keeps blood sugar levels steady, aiding in effective weight management.

 Types Of Carbohydrates